 Don’t be put off by the fancy name and the imposing columns out front; this independent, member-supported library is welcoming to all (children and pets included).
 The Providence Library Company made the building their home in 1836 and devoted themselves to providing the literary of Providence with books from around the world.

-Cutting through the center of Providence is this cobblestoned street which features Victorian lampposts and an intense concentration of original Colonial homes.
-It’s been described as an outdoor museum and as you pass landmarks like the John Brown House, the Nightingale-Brown House and the oldest Baptist church in the US, you can see why!
+Cutting through the center of Providence is this cobblestoned street that features Victorian lampposts and an intense concentration of original Colonial homes.
+It’s been described as an outdoor museum, and as you pass landmarks like the John Brown House, the Nightingale-Brown House, and the oldest Baptist church in the US, you can see why!

 While the interior is modest as befits a Baptist church, the building itself was a departure from tradition, particularly the steeple and bell.
-Seeing inside is not necessary but is very pleasant and if you sit quietly in the pews you really feel a sense of history.
+Seeing inside is not necessary but is very pleasant, and if you sit quietly in the pews, you can really feel a strong sense of history.
 The gardens are attractive as well.

-In the heart of Providence, you’ll find Federal Hill, home to one of the liveliest Little Italys in America.
+In the heart of Providence, you’ll find Federal Hill, home to one of the liveliest Little Italy in America.
 Migrants from Italy set up home here in the early 1900s and have established a neighborhood full of authentic shops, delis, and restaurants.
-A particular high point is the fountain at DePasquale Plaza that feels like it’s straight from a Tuscan village.
-This is where everyone in the area converges to gossip, drink and listen to live music.
+A particular high point is a fountain at DePasquale Plaza that feels like it’s straight from a Tuscan village.
+This is where everyone in the area converges to gossip, drink, and listen to live music.

 Sometimes it feels like walking around a living, breathing art gallery as the gorgeous murals weave into the tradition of the city perfectly.
 Again, you can take a tour of the public art if you want more details, or simply explore.

-We all know American’s are a little obsessed with donuts, and normally we just would politely smile and nod along when they tell us their personal favorite spots – because more often than not we are left entirely disappointed by personal recommendations.
+We all know American’s are a little obsessed with donuts, and we usually would politely smile and nod along when they tell us their favorite spots.
+More often than not, we are left entirely disappointed by personal recommendations.

-If you’re interested in ancient art you’ll be intrigued by the collection of Greek coins, sculpture, and mosaics, as well as the Roman jewelry.
+If you’re interested in ancient art, you’ll be intrigued by the collection of Greek coins, sculptures, and mosaics, as well as Roman jewelry.
 The textiles exhibit is also one of the best of its kind, showing items from as early as 1500 BCE to now.
-Impressionist and Post-Impressionist paintings are another strong section of the collections, although we found almost everything here interesting.
+Impressionist and Post-Impressionist paintings are another strong sections of the collections, although we found almost everything here interesting.
 It helps that it’s a manageable size, so you don’t feel overwhelmed while exploring!

-As one of the United States oldest cities, Providence has a far more compact layout than other sprawling cities like San Diego, Miami or Las Vegas… meaning you have the chance to investigate the city’s many diverse neighborhoods easily, on a bike!
+As one of the United States’ oldest cities, Providence has a far more compact layout than other sprawling towns like San Diego, Miami, or Las Vegas… meaning you have the chance to investigate the city’s many diverse neighborhoods easily on a bike!

 If you want to go even further afield over the past 20 years, the state has built a remarkable network of bike paths, so today you have the option of more than 60 miles of off-road cycling taking you to practically every corner of Rhode Island….

 If you love a hotel which inspired creatively and it’s in touch with its local community, the Dean is going to be the place for you.
-Filled with custom furniture, craftwork from local purveyors and found objects from Europe and beyond, The Dean revels in the details.
+Not quite as opulent as the luxury boutique hotels in Manhattan, but the Dean isn’t trying to be either..
+Filled with custom furniture, craftwork from local purveyors, and found objects from Europe and beyond, The Dean revels in the details.
 Not to mention, the Dean is supremely located in the Providence downtown with almost all the cities top attractions within easy walking distance.

 It wouldn’t be a trip to the USA without a visit to a classic diner, and the West Side Diner is about as classic as they get.
 This prefabricated diner car is considered Streamline Art Deco in character with its signature stainless steel, porcelain-enameled, and ribbed glass block elements.

-The West Side Diner was actually the first in Providence to be individually listed on the National Register of Historic Places, and has undergone a meticulous restoration with the assistance of the Providence Revolving Fund, the Rhode Island Historic & Heritage Commission and the National Park Service
+The West Side Diner was the first in Providence to be individually listed on the National Register of Historic Places and has undergone a meticulous restoration with the assistance of the Providence Revolving Fund, the Rhode Island Historical & Heritage Commission and the National Park Service

 Monday is always their GAYME Night, where funds raised go to Rhode Island Pride – and a great way to start your weekend out.

-This ‘wall of separation’ inspired the founders of the United States, who later incorporated it into the U.S. Constitution and Bill of Rights.
-This condemnation of the orthodoxy of New England Puritanism and devotion to protecting individual “liberty of conscience” has left a tangible legacy today and as we said Providence is the gayest state capital we have ever visited – only rivaled by Austin, Texas.
+This ‘wall of separation’ inspired the founders of the United States, who later incorporated it into the US Constitution and Bill of Rights.
+This condemnation of the orthodoxy of New England Puritanism and devotion to protecting individual “liberty of conscience” has left a tangible legacy today.
+As we said, Providence is the gayest state capital we have ever visited – only rivaled by Austin, Texas.
 On their State House, they even have engraved his commandment: “… to hold forth a Lively Experiment that a most flourishing civil state may stand and be best maintained with full liberty in religious concernments.”

-The hot wiener a.k.a the New York System wiener is a staple of the Rhode Island food culture largely sold through “New York System” restaurants… Yes, there might be a glut of high-end dining here and a lack of recognizable fast-food chains – but that doesn’t mean Providence doesn’t have its own go-to for high-calorie food on the go.
+The hot wiener, a.k.a the New York System wiener, is a staple of the Rhode Island food culture primarily sold through “New York System” restaurants… Yes, there might be a glut of high-end dining here and a lack of recognizable fast-food chains – but that doesn’t mean Providence doesn’t have its own go-to for high-calorie food on the go.

-The traditional RI wiener is made with a small of beef, veal and pork hot dog with a slightly different taste than a traditional beef hot dog.
+The traditional RI wiener is made with a small beef, veal, and pork hot dog with a slightly different taste than a regular beef hot dog.
 It is also served differently – still in a steamed bun, but always include celery salt and commonly with cumin, paprika, chili powder, and allspice.

 If you are like us and wondering why they are served in “New York System” restaurants, this is all because of a marketing strategy in the 1900s to loosely associated the hot gods with those of the vastly more famous (at the time) dogs of New York’s Coney Island.
 Over time, the distinctly Rhode Island Hot Weiner became established that bears little similarity to the traditional Coney Island hot dog but restaurateurs today still choose to use the term,